sirdude/newlang/src/readme.txt

 sub directory has different things in it currently.
 Eventually this will standardize and be fully fleshed out.

-Our compiler needs the following libraries:
+Our compiler needs the following libraries/modules:

-Getopt
+Getopt		(commandline interface)
-statemachine
+A Statemachine
+A Symbol table
 AST handler (reader/writer)